regehr/compiler-crashes/README.md

   #include <stddef.h>
   #include <unistd.h>

-starting around revision 160000, swich from GCC 4.4 to 4.8
+starting around revision 160000, swich from using GCC 4.4 to 4.8

 --------------------------------------------------------------------